 More recently, there have been all-in-one services designed specifically to help you easily build and grow an email newsletter, while at the same time making it easier to collect content to share, as well as making it easier to share that content.

-Two of the most popular all-in-one email newsletter curation services is Revue and Goodbits.
-What’s great about Revue and Goodbits, in particular, is that they’re able to store all the links you come across so you don’t have to store them somewhere else or try to remember them.
-When you’re ready to send out an email list of all the content you’ve accumulated you can easily format all the links you’ve saved into an aesthetically pleasing newsletter just by dragging and dropping files.
+One of the most popular all-in-one email newsletter curation services is Revue.
+What’s great about Revue, in particular, is that it’s able to store all the links you come across so you don’t have to store them somewhere else or try to remember them.
+When you’re ready to send out an email list of all the content you’ve accumulated, you can easily format all the links you’ve saved into an aesthetically pleasing newsletter just by dragging and dropping files.

 Marketing and Growing Your List